jonathansimas/redhat-service-registry/README.md

-# Installing Service Registry with AMQ Streams and RHSSO in Openshift*
+# Installing Service Registry with AMQ Streams and RHSSO in Openshift

-*\*This is a resumed extract from the Service Registry documentation, so you can get it up and running faster.
-If you are having any issues, please read the full documentation at https://access.redhat.com/documentation/en-us/red_hat_integration/2022.q3/html/installing_and_deploying_service_registry_on_openshift/index*
+> *This is a resumed extract from the Service Registry documentation, so you can get it up and running faster.
+If you are having any issues, please read the full documentation at [access.redhat.com](https://access.redhat.com/documentation/en-us/red_hat_integration/2022.q3/html/installing_and_deploying_service_registry_on_openshift/index)*

 Service Registry is based on the Apicurio Registry open source community project.
 For details, see https://github.com/apicurio/apicurio-registry.